 Cincinnati, OH 45202

-Property Managers DeShea Overman, Ronnie Allen, Eloise Hirschauer, and David Zeeb
+Property Managers: DeShea Rawe, Eloise Hirschauer, and David Zeeb

-Conference Rooms Federal agencies may also reserve conference facilities using the service desk numbers above right or via email at CincyConference@gsa.gov.
+Federal agencies may reserve conference facilities using the Service Desk numbers at top right box or via email to CincyConference@gsa.gov.

-Eligible for listing on the National Register of Historic Places, the courthouse features primary elevations clad in Indiana limestone atop a dark granite base, exhibiting both Art Deco and Art Moderne details.
+Listed on the National Register of Historic Places, the courthouse features primary elevations clad in Indiana limestone atop a dark granite base, and its design exhibits both Art Deco and Art Moderne details.
 Significant interior spaces include the two-story main lobby with marble detailing, the original elevator lobbies with decorative brushed-aluminum elevator doors, and historic courtrooms with original wood paneling.

 The shortcut to this page is www.gsa.gov/potterstewartcths.